adrianaispuro/cse15l-lab-reports/Lab Report 2/lab-report-2.md

 * `javac Server.java SearchEngine.java`
 * `java SearchEngine (pick a number between 1024-49151)`

-You should see the following on your terminal:
+We should see the following on the terminal:
 ![Terminal showing search engine running on localhost](compile-and-run-searchengine.png)

 Now we have a local server running on our computer!
 This will run in the background on our computer until we cancel the command on the terminal by pressing `CTRL-C`.